Bayt-al-Hikmah/React/Workshop4/Workshop4.md

 ## Objectives
 - Default Props and Prop Validation
 - Creating Costum Hooks
+- Working with Redux
+- Higher-Order Components And Portals
-- Performance Optimization and State Management
+- Performance Optimization

 ## Default Props and Prop Validation
 JavaScript is a loosely typed language.
 This means if we pass a number to a component that expects a string, or if we forget to pass a prop entirely, React won't stop us until the app crashes in the browser.To prevent this, we use PropTypes to define expectations for our components, and Default Parameters to ensure values exist even if they aren't passed.